rancher/api-spec/spec/README.md

   - But they SHOULD have no effect on the response produced if a client sends one.
   - Multiple slashes in a URL SHOULD be treated the same as a single slash.

-Guidelines for creating links:
-  - Every reference to the "id" of another resource SHOULD have a corresponding link.
-    - For example if a file resource has a "folderId" field, there should be a "folder" link.
-  - Limit your URL namespace as much as possible.
-The less surface area you have exposed the less there is that might need to change later.
-  - Path components and query parameter names SHOULD be short, meaningful words in all lowercase, easy for a human to read.
-  - Services SHOULD NOT change the format or construction of URLs within an API version
-    - In theory, everyone uses the discoverability features and follows links, so services may change URL formats at any time.
-    - But some clients will inevitably ignore disoverability and hardcode paths into their code.
-    - So if a URL needs to be changed, provide a 301/302 redirect or release a new [API version](#api-versioning).

 ```javascript
 {
   "links": {